hl7au/au-fhir-childhealth/pages/_includes/ncdhc-encounter-discharge-details-intro.md

 **Example Usage Scenarios:**

+This is an administrative Encounter Profile.
 The following are example usage scenarios for the National Child Digital Health interactions
 profile:

 -   Query for discharge encounter of the baby patient